THE RAMPANT TEENAGE PREGNANCIES AND CHILD MARRIAGES WORRY LEADERS IN SEBEI.

 “Here in my district, many girls are less informed about sexual reproductive health rights and information, we have rape cases, harassments and many other problems which go unreported because the victims either don’t know where to go to or fear to report and even if they report nothing is done,” she added.

-Valarie hopes that this project will enlighten and give adolescents the ability to make informed decisions and become better decision-makers in terms of their rights and sexual reproductive health rights and information.
+Valarie hopes that this project will enlighten and give adolescents the ability to make informed decisions in terms of their sexual reproductive health rights and also be able to access information and services.